Create an account sign-up-diamond

 Nisqually Estuary Boardwalk Hike

 The Billy Frank Jr. Nisqually National Wildlife Refuge, formerly known as the Nisqually National Wildlife Refuge, is a beautiful estuary that provides a haven to countless bird and animal species.
-Walkers on the boardwalk trail, which stretches 7.4 km through the refuge and back, can spot herons, harbor seals, salmon, otters, and more.
+Walkers on the boardwalk trail, which stretches 4.6mi through the refuge and back, can spot herons, harbor seals, salmon, otters, and more.
 The trail is flat and suitable for strollers and most wheelchairs, making this a wonderful walk for most adventurers.
 You’ll walk along the Nisqually River Delta to a viewpoint of Puget Sound, counting all the different species you see along the way.
+Since it’s such a premier wildlife viewing and photographing location, expect fairly heavy traffic.
+Try visiting midweek or early in the morning to enjoy a quieter trail.

 Route Description for Nisqually Estuary Boardwalk Hike